 Folks are afraid of Lyft for a number of over-hyped reasons.
 Drivers are afraid of getting attacked by some of the people they pick up, and sometimes passengers don’t trust drivers.
 But the vetting process for Lyft includes background checks, meaning you’re just as likely — or even more than likely — to get maligned by a cabbie, bus driver, or anyone else.

 The fact is, people are people.
 Ever walk down a street in New York?
 That’s a lot more dangerous than taking a Lyft ride.
 So is driving in that insanity.
 Did you know you’re more likely to get injured sitting in the front of a car?
 Purportedly, the Russian term for the passenger seat of a car is “the mother-in-law’s seat”, because of the high rate of fatalities; this remains to be confirmed.
 But in a confirmed study it’s been demonstrated that there’s a 21% less chance of fatality in the back seat should an accident happen.
 It doesn’t matter how good a driver you are, you can’t drive from the backseat in most cars.
 With Lyft, you can choose either the mother-in-law’s seat, or the back of the car where the safe kids hang.
-But either way, the Lyft option is more safe!
+But either way, the Lyft option is safer!
 You have no insurance expenses involved in driving a Lyft vehicle, nor any liability.
 They will also have fleet managment software in place to keep them safe on the roads, from companies such as Lytx, so being rest assured that they are monitored should ease your worries.